 Dogs experience and express anxiety in any number of scenarios, from separation anxiety to adversely reacting to meeting new people and dogs.
 Whether it’s protracted noises from construction, thunderstorms or fireworks displays, or the restriction of movement that comes with being put in a crate when guests arrive, some dogs have extreme reactions to anxiety.

 The answer to, “Is Benadryl safe for dogs with anxiety?” depends.
-One of Benadryl’s more interesting, as well as risky, off-label uses is as a very mild sedative in dogs.
+One of Benadryl’s more interesting, as well as risky, off-label uses, is as a very mild sedative in dogs.
 Certain drugs that are capable of quickly moving from the blood into the brain, like Benadryl’s active ingredient diphenhydramine, have calming, even mildly sedative properties.
 Because it can pass into the brain so rapidly, usually taking effect within 30 minutes after ingestion, Benadryl’s fast-acting nature might be useful to treat occasional and anticipated episodes of anxiousness.

 As a sedative, another major off-label usage for Benadryl is for dogs who can be counted on to experience motion sickness, whether by land, sea or air, during infrequent travel.
 When a long trip is planned and the dog is along for the ride, motion sickness can cause some dogs a great deal of stress.
 Canine reactions can range from restlessness to barking, and from vomiting to defecation.

-If thundershirts, music or restricting a dog’s line of sight have proven ineffective in the past, ask your veterinarian if Benadryl might make your dog sufficiently drowsy to endure a long voyage.
+If thundershirts, music or restricting a dog’s line of sight have proven ineffective in the past, ask your veterinarian if Benadryl might make your dog sleepy to endure a long voyage.
 Keep in mind that, as with other sedative medications, there may be lingering effects once the trip is concluded.
 There may be disorientation and continued grogginess, which is one reason any human medication you employ with your dog should be under veterinary supervision and used very rarely.

 Diphenhydramine may have a wide safety margin, but it’s worth repeating the scientific name to remind ourselves that it is still a powerful and fast-acting drug that should not be used casually.
 By that, we mean that it is not recommended if your dog is barking late at night or otherwise bothering you and you just want them to settle down.
-Yes, Benadryl can make your dog drowsy and sleepy, but it is not intended to be used on a regular basis as a dog tranquilizer.
+Yes, Benadryl can make your dog sleepy, but it is not intended to be used on a regular basis as a dog tranquilizer.
 Regular and consistent exercise is a much more effective and drug-free method for soothing an overactive dog.

 After answering, “Is Benadryl safe for dogs?” the next most obvious question is, “How much Benadryl is safe for dogs?”